wathmal/scratch-block/readme.md

 ===================
  - Make widget configuration in one place.
  - Move functions to another lua file.
- - state user loged in state in titlebar
  - remove boards from the menu

 Bugs